Founded in 1737, the present building was erected in 1771.

 For many years the congregation of the Deerfield Presbyterian Church was complacently happy with its comfortable house of worship.
 There came a time however, when it was felt the one additional feature needed to bring the church up to the standards of a “town” church would be the possession of a small pipe organ.
 This, they believed, could be purchased for a sum within the range of their ability to pay, and a committee was appointed to raise the necessary funds.

-Hannah M. Coles, as Chairman of the Committee, arranged to have every member, both active and inactive, contacted in an effort to obtain pledges toward this fund.
-In the division of the roster she accompanied Melvin B. Mixner to the home of Charles F. Seabrook, who although not a frequent attendant at church, was known to be very interested in music.
+As Chairman of the Committee, Hannah M. Coles arranged to have every member, both active and inactive, contacted in an effort to obtain pledges toward this fund.
+In the division of the roster she accompanied Melvin B. Mixner to the home of Charles F. Seabrook, who although not a frequent attender at church, was known to be very interested in music.
 This visit ignited an interest and involvement that was to continue for the balance of Mr. Seabrook’s life.
 Initially the great industrialist indicated approval of the ambition of the congregation and pledged he would match whatever sum they were able to accumulate.
 A request for his advice led to an examination of the church structure in which the new organ was to be placed.
+To the horror of the congregation, the examination revealed that major repairs would be needed; requiring the removal of plaster from some walls, replacement of termite damaged floor joists, etc. Finally reaching an estimate that the repair of the building would necessitate the expenditure of approximately $10,000 (twice the amount originally planned to spend for an organ).

-To the horror of the congregation, the examination revealed that major repairs would be needed; requiring the removal of plaster from some walls, replacement of termite damaged floor joists, etc. Finally reaching an estimate that the repair of the building would necessitate the expenditure of approximately $10,000 (twice the amount originally planned to spend for an organ)….
-By this time Mr. Seabrook had resumed full participation in all phases of church life and had had his architect suggest what might be done to appropriately renovate the building….
-Mr. Seabrook… would guide members into suggesting improvements such as [ more deeply curving the arch of the windows ]… by resetting the stonework and the abandonment of the old leaded windows; replacing them with a colonial type sash, glazed with a handmade reproduction of the original blown glass.
+By this time Mr. Seabrook had resumed full participation in all phases of church life and had had his architect suggest what might be done to appropriately renovate the building.
+Mr. Seabrook would guide members into suggesting improvements such as more deeply curving the arch of the windows by resetting the stonework, and the abandonment of the old leaded windows, replacing them with a colonial type sash, glazed with a handmade reproduction of the original blown glass.
 On another occasion he suggested that it would give a more authentic appearance, and cost very little more were flagstone used to pave the interior of the church rather than to lay a wooden floor, and to use radiant heat in preference to radiators; and so it went.

 Before the reconstruction could begin the church was stripped to the original stone walls and the roof.
-Even the curved ceiling had been torn out.
+Even the curved ceiling was torn out.
 In providing an access passage to the new organ chamber the body of Enoch Green was transferred from beneath the floor of the church to a new resting place in the churchyard.

 Pastors of Deerfield